 Tips for motorcycle safety gear in the summer:

 Wear a Motorcycle Helmet

-This is one of the most important pieces of motorcycle equipment you can purchase and it will protect your head if there are any accidents or even just falls onto the pavement from an accident.
-There are many different types of helmets that all offer different levels of protection, so make sure that you find one that works well with your body type and comfort level!
+This is one of the most important pieces of motorcycle equipment you can purchase, and it will protect your head if there are any accidents or even just falls onto the pavement from an accident.
+There are many different types of helmets that offer different levels of protection, so make sure that you find one that works well with your body type and comfort level!

 Wear Protective Eyewear

 Protective eyewear is always good to have on hand too!
 If anything hits you in the eye while riding, this could cause some serious damage—even blindness.
 It’s best not to take chances when it comes to something as precious as sight.
 You don’t want those sun rays blinding you while riding as that poses more danger.

 Opt for wrap-around motorcycle goggles with polarized lenses that protect against glare while allowing clear sight through every angle (most motorcycle glaciers come with these).
 The lens will need to be tinted dark enough to block out the sun without making everything else on the road hard to see.

 In the summer, motorcycle gear is not just for protection.
 It’s also to help you stay cool and comfortable.
 That means a motorcycle jacket that has vents in it so your body can breathe but offers full coverage from the sun; pants with built-in knee pads; gloves or fingerless motorcycle gloves that are thin enough to allow fingers some movement without leaving them exposed out of caution (fingers can be injured easily if they accidentally get caught on something).

 The hottest time of the day is also when motorcycle riding becomes the most dangerous.
 When riders are hot and sweaty, they may be more prone to driving faster – and more recklessly so that they can reach their destination faster.
 If you can, avoid those hours and take your motorcycle out in the early morning or late evening instead to stay cooler for longer on your ride.